Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Giants, Gibson's 39.7 rushing yards per game over his three career matchups are 23.8 fewer than his over/under in Sunday's game.
+- Gibson has averaged 39.7 rushing yards per game in his three career matchups against the Giants, 21.8 fewer yards than his over/under in Sunday's game.

-- Gibson, in three matchups versus the Giants, has run for a TD once, but not more than one in a single contest.
+- Gibson has had a rushing touchdown in one matchup against the Giants, but did not have multiple TDs in that game.

-- Conceding 122.9 rushing yards per game, the Giants have the 23rd-ranked run defense in the NFL.
+- The Giants give up 122.9 yards per game on the ground, the NFL's 23rd-ranked rush defense.

-- The Football Team are up against the NFL's 12th-ranked D when it comes to rushing TDs conceded (14 this season).
+- Gibson and the Football Team will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).

 Recent Performances